-As part of our victory in that ESA case, 25 big cats were transferred from Stark and Lowe, his former business partner, to accredited sanctuaries.
+As part of our victory in that ESA case, 22 big cats were transferred from Stark and Lowe, his former business partner and fellow Tiger King villain, to accredited sanctuaries.
 Stark, his ex-wife, and WIN were also permanently barred from owning or possessing big cats without court approval and now owe us more than $753,000 in legal fees and costs.

 ‘Tiger King Park’ Officially Becomes Tigerless

-The U.S. Department of Justice (DOJ) cited PETA’s ESA victories—including in litigation against Lowe—in its own lawsuit against him …
+The U.S. Department of Justice (DOJ) cited PETA’s ESA victories—including in litigation in which Lowe is a defendant—in its own lawsuit against him …

 It’s official: There are NO tigers left at Tiger King Park!